-Has anyone in your family suffered from diabetes or heart problems at a young age?
-Is there anyone with a congenital abnormality (a heart defect or spina bifida, for example), or are there any carriers of a disease or family members who have a hereditary disease themselves?
+Is there a history of disease in your families?
+Has anyone in your families suffered from diabetes or heart problems at a young age?
+Is there anyone with a congenital abnormality (a heart defect or spina bifida, for example), or are there any family members who are carriers of a disease or who have a hereditary disease themselves?
 This could include a disease of the muscles, cystic fibrosis or congenital anaemia (sickle-cell disease).
+Is there an increased risk of being carrier of a disease due to your ethnicity or genetic make-up?